A Guide To Pondicherry - Pastel Colours and Pastries

 Coromandel Café

 The Coromandel Café is probably the most famous café in the whole of Pondicherry.
-Set in a beautiful garden, this café is open from breakfast through to dinner, serving everything from eggs Benedict to bagels, French pastries to Italian pizza and pork chops through to steak.
+Set in a beautiful garden, this café is open from breakfast through to dinner, serving everything from eggs benedict to bagels, French pastries to Italian pizza and pork chops through to steak.

 Unfortunately we couldn’t justify the cost of dining here, so we could only look through at the pretty courtyard patio, but from what we could see the food looked delicious!